bilal-fazlani/commanddotnet/docs/GettingStarted/getting-started-140-default-commands.md

 ## Command per class pattern

 Many console frameworks are designed solely to support the pattern of defining a command with a class.
-With these frameowrks, the command class will contain an Execute method.
+With these frameworks, the command class will contain an Execute method.

 CommandDotNet does not force this pattern but can support it.
 Just create a class and decorate a method with `[DefaultCommand]`